JuliaMath/Cubature.jl/README.md

 integration domain into smaller and smaller regions, applying the same fixed-order (fixed number of points) integration rule within each sub-region and subdividing a region if its error estimate is too large.
-(Technically, we use a Gauss-Lobatto rule in 1d and a Genz-Malik rule in higher dimensions.)
+(Technically, we use a Gauss-Kronrod rule in 1d and a Genz-Malik rule in higher dimensions.)
 This is well-suited for functions that have localized sharp features (peaks, kinks, etcetera) in a portion of the domain, because it will adaptively add more points